bigeyedandroid/novela-hugo-starter/content/post/want-to-get-into-product-management.md

 Depending on the stage of the company and the type of product you’re building, your metrics would differ.

 For example, at an early stage company, I was measured by the increase in user base.
 At the growth stage, I’m measured by the increase in users, retention and feature adoption.
-I’m also measured on how happy users are with the product.
+I’m also measured on how happy our users are with the product.

 Products that are transactional in nature tend to have revenue goals for their PMs along with other base metrics laid out above.